 - Working Conditions (Hotels and Restaurants) Convention, 1991 (No. 172) - [ratifications]

 Hotels, restaurants and tourism is one of the economic sectors with the highest growth rate in the world.
 It is also one of the sectors that creates the most employment, in view of its high labour coefficient and significant multiplier effect on employment in other related sectors.
 However, it has a reputation of offering poor working conditions for several reasons: the fragmentation of the sector, with a majority of small and medium-sized enterprises where the unionization rate is low; the low wages and skills requirements; and shift work, night work and seasonal work.
 With the objective of improving the working conditions of these workers and bringing them closer to those prevailing in other sectors, this Convention provides for reasonable hours of work and contains provisions on overtime, rest periods and annual leave.
 It also prohibits the sale and purchase of employment in hotels and restaurants.

 - Home Work Convention, 1996 (No. 177) - [ratifications]

-Homeworkers, the majority of whom are women, constitute a particularly vulnerable category of workers on account of their often informal status and lack of legal protection, their isolation and their weak bargaining position.
-The objective of the convention is to promote equality of treatment between homeworkers and other wage earners, in particular in relation to freedom of association, protection against discrimination, occupational safety and health, remuneration, social security, access to training, minimum age for admission to work, and maternity protection.
+Homeworkers, the majority of whom are women, are a particularly vulnerable category of workers on account of their often informal status and lack of legal protection, their isolation and their weak bargaining position.
+The objective of the Convention is to promote equality of treatment between homeworkers and other wage earners, particularly in relation to freedom of association, protection against discrimination, occupational safety and health, remuneration, social security, access to training, minimum age for admission to work and maternity protection

 - Further relevant instruments